 TAKE ADVANTAGE OF TOTAL ACCESS

-Central Florida’s well-developed infrastructure leaves little (if anything) to be desired.
+Central Florida’s well-developed infrastructure allows connectivity to all modes of tranportation.
 We’re the only Southeast location with two international airports within an hour’s drive and have more rail miles than any other location in the region.
-International companies and those with a focus on global trade will appreciate our proximity to five port locations, including the second largest Foreign Trade Zone network in the country.
+International companies and those with a focus on global trade will appreciate our close proximity to seaports, including the second largest Foreign Trade Zone network in the country.
 Winter Haven’s recently-opened CSX Intermodal center, which handles more than 300,000 shipping containers each year, keeps it all connected.

 Polk County is intersected by Interstate 4, the Polk Parkway, State Road 60 and U.S. Highway 27 with easy access to Interstate 75 on the west and Interstate 95 on the east.

 - I-4: This 132-mile stretch of road connects Tampa Bay to Daytona Beach, including Orlando.

 - Polk Parkway (SR-570): This 24-mile toll-road runs through the county and provides easy access to I-4 from Lakeland, Winter Haven, Bartow and Auburndale.

 - State Road 60: SR 60 cuts between Florida’s east and west coasts from Clearwater to Vero Beach.
 SR 60 is the county’s largest state road and the major route in southern Polk County, connecting Mulberry and Bartow with Lake Wales.
 It also connects to Florida’s Turnpike.

 - U.S. Route 27: US 27 runs from Fort Wayne, Indiana to Miami, Florida.
 It cuts through eastern half of the county.
 Its interchange with I-4 serves as one of Polk County’s gateways to the Orlando metro area.